gruntwork-io/terraform-google-gke/examples/gke-private-tiller/README.md

-# GKE Basic Helm Example
+# GKE Private Helm Example

-This example shows how to use Terraform to launch a GKE cluster with Helm configured and installed.
+This example shows how to use Terraform to launch a GKE private cluster with Helm configured and installed.
 We achieve this by calling out to our [`kubergrunt`](https://github.com/gruntwork-io/kubergrunt) utility in order to securely deploy Tiller- the server component of Helm.

 ## Background